krzysztofslusarski/krzysztofslusarski.github.io/_posts/2021-08-02-monday-alloc.md

 ```

 The value **(A2 - B1) / (T2 - T1)** is called the **allocation rate**.
 This value means how many **MB per second** our
 application allocates the memory on the heap.
-If you want you can also   subtract also the pause time, but it usually makes
+If you want you can also subtract the pause time, but it usually makes
 no difference.

 In the example above the **allocation rate** is: